 I’ve thought a lot about why my mind reminisces about drinking and digs into the memory bank to pull out these little fictions.

-How is it that knowing what I know, and remembering how bad it got, I am still capable of missing this?
-Of believing that I can transplant myself into my 27-year-old body, travel back into time, to Brooklyn, and visit these little moments I’ve convinced myself were good?
+How is it that knowing what I know and remembering how bad it got, I am still capable of missing this?
+Of believing that I can transplant myself into my 27-year-old body, travel back in time to Brooklyn, and visit these little moments, I’ve convinced myself were good?

 Staying Strong in Early Sobriety

 My brain is busy, always has been.
 It is loud with worry and overthinking.
-Booze was a tool I used to calm the storm.
+Booze was a tool I used to calm the storm (or so I thought).
 It opened up space for my wit and charm.

 Getting Used To The Sober “Me”

 My sober self is still a little wobbly.
 I’m still a little storm-weary and don’t connect with others face-to-face like I used to.
-There’s nothing there to quiet the busyness anymore and so wit and charm require more effort that I’m willing to give.
+There’s nothing there to quiet the busyness anymore, so wit and charm require more effort than I’m willing to give.

 On the one hand, I do miss the feel of those first few drinks, even though I know I never stopped there.
 But I mostly miss the ability to connect, even while recognizing how problematic it is that I only felt I could do it with the aid of alcohol.